JohnGiorgi/deeplearning.ai-coursera-notes/docs/neural_networks_and_deep_learning/week_2.md

 - If \\(y=1\\) , then the loss function is \\(\ell(\hat y, y) = -\log\; \hat y\\) .
 Thus, the loss approaches zero as \\(\hat y\\) approaches 1.
 - If \\(y=0\\) , then the loss function is \\(\ell(\hat y, y) = -\log\; (1 -\hat y)\\) .
 Thus, the loss approaches zero as \\(\hat y\\) approaches 0.

-> Note, while \\(\ell_2\\) loss is taught in many courses and seems like an appropriate choice, it is non-convex and so we cannot use gradient descent to optimize it.
+> Note, while \\(\ell_2\\) loss is taught in many courses and seems like an appropriate choice, it is non-convex and more difficult to optimize with gradient descent.

 > An optional video is given further justifying the use of this loss function.
 Watch it and add notes here!